phonegap/phonegap-docs/docs/2-tutorials/1-configure/2-splash-screens.html.md

 # Example configuration

-Please notice that the value of the "src" attribute is relative to the project directory and not to the www directory.
+Please notice that the value of the "src" attribute is relative to the project directory and not to the *www* directory.
 You can name the source image whatever you like.
-The internal name in the app are determined by Cordova.
+The internal names in the app are determined by Cordova.

+### Android
     <platform name="android">
         <!-- you can use any density that exists in the Android project -->
         <splash src="res/screen/android/splash-land-hdpi.png" density="land-hdpi"/>